Hamiltonian formalism for cosmological perturbations: fixing the gauge: Gauge fixing

 \subsection{Requirements for non-pathological gauges}

 We now make use of the differential version of the gauge conditions to identify the requirements for removing the gauge degrees of freedom.
-To this end, we decompose any solution of \Eq{eq:GFsystemdiff} on the \Pbasis as follows \bea \dz =\ds\sum_{\mu=1}^2\left(Q_\mu\,\vec{e}_\mu^{\,\mathcal{C}}+P_\mu\,\vec{e}_\mu^{\,\mathcal{G}}+Z_\mu\,\vec{e}_\mu^{\,\mathcal{P}}\right), \eea in accordance with the splitting introduced in \Eq{eq:deltaQ}.
+To this end, we decompose any solution of \Eq{eq:GFsystemdiff} on the \Pbasis as follows: \bea \dz =\ds\sum_{\mu=1}^2\left(Q_\mu\,\vec{e}_\mu^{\,\mathcal{C}}+P_\mu\,\vec{e}_\mu^{\,\mathcal{G}}+Z_\mu\,\vec{e}_\mu^{\,\mathcal{P}}\right), \eea in accordance with the splitting introduced in \Eq{eq:deltaQ}.
 Solutions are on the surface of constraints, so $Q_\mu\approx0$ and $\dot{Q}_\mu\approx0$.
 Hence, the gauge conditions lead to two additional constraints mixing the gauge degrees of freedom and the physical degrees of freedom.
 They are given by \bea \ds\sum_{\mu=1}^2\left[\left(\vec{G'}_i\cdot\vec{e}^{\,\mathcal{G}}_\mu+\vec{J}_i\cdot\dot{\vec{e}}^{\,\mathcal{G}}_\mu\right)P_\mu+\left(\vec{J}_i\cdot\vec{e}^{\,\mathcal{G}}_\mu\right)\dot{P}_\mu\right]\approx-\ds\sum_{\mu,\mu'=1}^2\left[\boldsymbol{J}_i\right]_{\mu\mu'}Z_{\mu'} \,, \eea where\footnote{For clarity, let us stress that we are not using the implicit summation notation here, hence $\mu$ is fixed in equation \eqref{eq:Jmat}.} \bea \left[\boldsymbol{J}_i\right]_{\mu\mu'}=\left(\vec{G'}_i\cdot\vec{e}^{\,\mathcal{P}}_\mu\right)\delta_{\mu,\mu'}+\left(\vec{J}_i\cdot\dot{\vec{e}}^{\,\mathcal{P}}_\mu\right)\delta_{\mu,\mu'}+\left(\vec{J}_i\cdot\vec{e}^{\,\mathcal{P}}_\mu\right)\left[\boldsymbol{\Omega}_2\boldsymbol{k}_{\mathrm{pp}}\right]_{\mu\mu'}. \eea Note that we made use of the equations of motion of the physical degrees of freedom to express $\dot{Z}_\mu$ as a function of $Z_\mu$.

 The conditions for the gauge degrees of freedom $P_\mu$ to be unequivocally fixed by the gauge conditions are easily identified from \Eq{eq:GCPhys}.
 First, \Eq{eq:GCPhys} has to be algebraic in the $P_\mu$'s rather than differential, otherwise the gauge degrees of freedom would be fixed up to one (at least) integration constant.
+Remaining integration constants, however, can be arbitrarily fixed to fix the remaining gauge degrees of freedom (see \eg Sec.
+5.2.3.3 of \Refc{Peter:2013avv}).
 Second, the resulting algebraic system has to be invertible, otherwise only one direction (at most) in the plane of gauge degrees of freedom is constrained.
 We now study these two requirements separately.